 - Image reconstruction takes about 5 minutes. - If all the CT tasks are save, the hard disk will fill up rather quickly.
 CT tasks should be moved or deleted periodically. - 1 During image acquisition, vertical or horizontal lines may appear.
-These are due to disparities in pixel sensitivity and does not indicate any sensor defect. - Prof details on the software, refer to the user manual for i-Dixel WEB.
+These are due to disparities in pixel sensitivity and does not indicate any sensor defect. - For details on the software, refer to the instructions for use for i-Dixel.

-6.4 Cautionary Remarks on Imaging
+7.4 Cautionary Remarks on Imaging

-6.4.1 Artifacts Due to Sensitivity Discrepancies of Flat Panel Detector
+7.4.1 Artifacts Due to Sensitivity Discrepancies of Flat Panel Detector